mahmudulmurad/scheduling_app/README.md

 Run the application:

-2. Build and run the Docker container:
+Build, Run and Stop the Docker container:

 ```bash
 make build